ENCCS/veloxchem-hpc/content/modern-hpc-architectures.rst

            7:  32  32  32  32  12  12  12  10

-.. typealong:: Efficiently utilizing resources/hardware on Dardel
+.. typealong:: Efficient utilization of resources/hardware on Dardel

    Nowadays more and more scientific software are parallelized over both MPI and OpenMP.